 To alleviate symptoms, the fracture must be treated appropriately.

-How are Finger Fractures Diagnosed?
+How is a Fractured Finger Diagnosed?

 Early diagnosis is important in the successful treatment of finger fractures.
 Clinical evaluation and X-rays are used to diagnose fractures.
 In some cases, advanced imaging techniques, such as CT scans may be used.